 Staying active videos

-Wellbeing SA, supported by Exercise & Sports Science Australia and Wellbeing@Work, have developed some videos that focus on:
+Wellbeing SA, supported by Exercise & Sports Science Australia, The City of Unley - Daily Moves and Wellbeing@Work, have developed some videos that focus on:

 - Movement skills for children and teenagers

 - Fun and easy to follow dance routine for children

 - Short-burst ‘huff and puff’ physical activity for children and teenagers

 - How to use outdoor exercise equipment for teenagers and adults